hu-macsy/lama_old/scai/doc/sphinx/installation/download.rst

 Downloading Tar Ball
 ^^^^^^^^^^^^^^^^^^^^

-After confirmation you can login and download a choosen tar ball.
-Our recent release is LAMA 2.0.0.
+After confirmation you can login and download a tar ball.
+Our current release is LAMA 2.0.0.

 Just login with your email and passwort (choosen at registration).